apache/mesos/docs/committers.md

 * Ensuring that any hacks, known limitations, or future considerations are accompanied with TODOs as appropriate.

-We’re here to build great software together!
+We're here to build great software together!
 Maintainers are a means to ensure that we can continue to build great software while scaling the amount of contributors and committers in the project.
 The responsibilities listed above are expected from all committers in the project in the work that they do, no matter which component they